SkafteNicki/dtu_cs_thesis/docs/before.md

 4. **Modelling**: This is about understanding and working with complex systems.
 It is about understanding how to model and simulate systems.
 If you like understanding complex systems, this is the place for you.

-You will be needing to do a little bit of everything in your thesis but there is a lot of freedom in choosing what you want to focus on.
-So, think about what you find most interesting and try to find a project that fits that.
+You will most likely be working with a combination of these four categories, but it is a good idea to think about what you find most interesting.
+For example, if you are doing a project in the field of machine learning, you will most likely be working with data and modelling as the primary focus.
+That said, you can put more focus on software by implementing not just a model but a hole ML system and in the same way you can put more focus on theory by understanding the theoretical limits of the model you are using.

 ## 🧙‍♂️ Finding a supervisor